emilkowalski/vaul/README.md

 `closeTreshold`: Number between 0 and 1 that determines when the drawer should be closed.
 Example: `closeTreshold`` of 0.5 would close the drawer if the user swiped for 50% of the height of the drawer or more.

+`scrollLockTimeout`: Duration for which the drawer is not draggable after scrolling content inside of the drawer.
+Defaults to 1000ms

 ### Trigger

 The button that opens the dialog.
 [Props](https://www.radix-ui.com/docs/primitives/components/dialog#trigger).